gitakash2023/dortex_ai/.github/instructions/vireonixtech.instructions.md

-// Build a fully animated, mobile-friendly, responsive landing page for a company named "Vireonix Technologies" using HTML, TailwindCSS (via CDN), and JavaScript (optional).
+// Build a fully animated, mobile-friendly, responsive landing page for a company named "dortexai Technologies" using HTML, TailwindCSS (via CDN), and JavaScript (optional).

 // 🌈 Theme based on company logo:
 // - Red: #F24C4C (primary buttons and accents)